-The number, size and scale of solar photovoltaic (PV) developments continues to rise, with glint and glare assessments often required within the UK, South Africa, Australia, India and elsewhere in the world.
+The number, size and scale of solar photovoltaic (PV) developments continues to rise, with glint and glare assessments often required within the UK, South Africa, USA, Australia, India and elsewhere in the world.
 The requirement for a glint and glare assessment now extends to building developments with reflective façades.
 Rapid deployment of PV in the UK between 2010-2015 lead to a knowledge gap in the area of glint and glare, with assessments often required without definition of what constitutes a significant impact.
-Pager Power has been at the forefront of this planning issue, having now completed over 450 glint and glare assessments to date.
+Pager Power has been at the forefront of this planning issue with over 250 assessments completed at the time of the publication of first edition of the guidance.
+Now going into the fourth edition, over 900 international glint and glare assessments have been completed by Pager Power.

-The original aim of the first edition of the glint and glare guidance was to produce a standardised methodology for PV developers, planners and stakeholders to follow.
+The original aim of the glint and glare guidance was to produce a standardised methodology for PV developers, planners and stakeholders to follow.
 This was well received, adding clarity to a previously unfamiliar planning issue.
 The second edition, produced over a year and a half later, did not reinvent the assessment methodology for PV, it merely refined and added detail where required based on the experience gained subsequently.
 The requirement for glint and glare assessments of building developments, specifically those with large reflective façades, had also grown between the first and second edition and therefore further additional information regarding the methodology for assessment was provided.

-The third edition now further refines the guidance and adds additional guidance for building developments, specifically in the vicinity of airports and railway infrastructure.
-The focus remains on the guidance for PV panels, however where required, additional information in presented for building developments.
+The third edition refined the guidance and added additional guidance for building developments, specifically in the vicinity of airports and railway infrastructure.
+The focus remained on the guidance for PV panels, however where required, additional information was presented for building developments.
+The fourth edition has added a further guidance update and improvements to the way effects are determined, and how the significance of impacts are classified.

-The guidance presents the methodology recommended by Pager Power through assessment experience.
+This guidance document presents the methodology recommended by Pager Power through assessment experience.
 It should be used for reference and ideally, the methodology should be agreed with the relevant stakeholder where an assessment is required.
 There may be cases where the assessment scenario does not match the guidance criteria, in this situation, a pragmatic approach is recommended.